Pseudunela viatoris

-Pseudunela viatoris is a species of sea slug, an acochlidian, a shell-less marine gastropod mollusk in the family Pseudunelidae.
+Pseudunela viatoris is a species of sea slug, an acochlidian, a shell-less marine gastropod mollusc in the family Pseudunelidae.

 The specific name viatoris is after the Latin word “viator” (engl. pilgrim/voyager) according to its supposed ability to travel over long distances.

 Distribution

 Pseudunela viatoris is known from Viti Levu, Fiji and Gili Lawa Laut, Indonesia.
 The type locality is Fiji, Viti Levu, Laucala Bay, Nukumbutho Island, GPS: 18°10.47′S, 178°28.34′E.

 Description

 Photo of a dorsal view of a live Pseudunela viatoris.
 Body size is 3 mm.